Markeli/C2R/src/C2R.TelegramBot/BotCommands.md

 # Bot Commands
-After creating your own bot add next commands
+Add next commands after creating your own bot

 ```
-start - Start bot
+start - Player one ready
-stop - Stop bot
-help - Help
 start_reminders - Start periodically reminders
 stop_reminders - Stop periodically reminders
 register - Become a code reviewer
 unregister - Stop beeing a code reviewer
 random - Get a random code reviewer
-reviewer - Get a code reviewer based on selected strategy
+reviewer - Get a code reviewer of the day
-another_reviewer - Get an another reviewer if previously can not make a code review
+another_reviewer - Get an another reviewer of the day if the previous can not make a code review
 ```